 Is it that dangerous?

-Summer is right around the corner and with it comes our least favorite pests…mosquitoes!
+Being outside is one of the best things; however, with it comes our least favorite pests…mosquitoes!
 While they can carry a variety of diseases, some can be more serious than others.
 Which category does the West Nile virus fall under?
 How can you tell if you have it?
 What is the treatment for it?
 Can you prevent it from occurring?

 West Nile virus is typically transmitted to humans by mosquitoes that have bitten infected birds.
-It has been present in many parts of the world for years, but didn’t appear in the United States until 1999.
+It’s been present in many parts of the world for years but didn’t appear in the United States until 1999.
 It’s more prevalent in warmer months when mosquitoes are most active.
 Usually, the majority of people don’t experience any symptoms.
-If you do have symptoms, they don’t present until 2 -14 days after you’ve been bitten.
-For most people who have symptoms, they are usually mild and include fever, headache, body aches, vomiting diarrhea, fatigue and skin rash.
-Unfortunately, a very small percentage of people develop a serious infection that can cause neurological issues, such as inflammation of the brain (encephalitis) and membranes that surround the brain/spinal cord (meningitis).
-Symptoms of this type of West Nile virus include high fever, severe headache, stiff neck, confusion, tremors, seizures, muscle weakness, partial paralysis and/or coma.
-You’re more likely to have a serious infection if your elderly or have another medical condition that compromise your immune system or alters how your body normally functions, like cancer, diabetes, hypertension and kidney disease.
+If you have symptoms, they don’t present until 2 -14 days after you’ve been bitten.
+For most people who have symptoms, they’re usually mild and include fever, headache, body aches, vomiting, diarrhea, fatigue, and skin rash.

-While most people don’t have any issues with West Nile virus, it’s still important to take precautions in preventing it.
+While most people don’t have any issues with West Nile virus, it’s still important to take precautions to prevent it.
 If you have any questions or concerns about West Nile virus, please speak with your doctor.
 If you would like more information, please visit the Center for Disease Control’s West Nile virus page at https://www.cdc.gov/westnile/index.html